Acon1tum/payroll-frontend/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+REMINDER:
+WHEN DEPLOYED MAKE SURE TO CHANGE THE if (process.env.NODE_ENV === 'production') {
+      allowedOrigins.push(
+        'https://yourdomain.com',     // Change this to your actual domain 'https://www.yourdomain.com'  // Change this to your actual domain );
+    }

+IN (src\index.ts)